codfed/ai-agents/README.md

 - Figure out periodic discrepency in Wikipedia Response
 - Handle the response to 2024 deaths article
 - Experiment which LLM or tooling will be best for getting info about currently trending topics

+## trending-wikipedia-chatgpt-context-window

+Use `gpt-4-turbo` to figure out why top 10 articles are trending on Wikipedia

+The cool:

+- Much better results than Phi-3
+- Used tiktoken to get a feel for how many tokens each article takes

+The uncool:

+- While it accurately identified Greg Gumbel's reason for trending to be his death, the next most popular article was his brother, Bryant Gumbel's.
+And it couldn't give any specific answers about it.
+- Ran into Tokens Per Minute limits with my free account
+- This cost $7 to run this for two days, and neither of those made it to 10 articles before the limit was hit.
+So $7 for 15 articles.
+Or around $0.50 per article

+What to iterate on:

+- Determin the most useful part of the article to pass....
+I imagine in general the updated information is either in the description or the info box.
+Both of which are at the very top of the raw text file.
+- Sort out the TPM errors